MarinkoBa/Hate-Speech-Classification/README.md

  ### Examples

  Racism example: "These girls are the equivalent of the irritating Asian girls a couple years ago.
-Well done, 7. #MKR" Sexism example: "Trying to find something pretty about these blonde idiots.#MKR" None example: "If something is so hard to do on the BBQ then why why why do it?? #MKR #hungrycampers"
+Well done, 7. #MKR" <br>
+ Sexism example: "Trying to find something pretty about these blonde idiots.#MKR" <br>
+ None example: "If something is so hard to do on the BBQ then why why why do it?? #MKR #hungrycampers" <br> <br>

  Mindestens ein example sample für unser data, also vielleicht ein paar Tweets (pro Kategorie einer)?